anareyna/fronty/README.md

 ```
 This will compile to html all the `.pug` files in `src/preprocessors/pug` and place them into the folder located in `dist/`.

-### Compile Coffee
+### Compile Javascript
 ```
-	gulp coffee
+	gulp js
 ```
-This will compile all the `.coffee` files in `src/preprocessors/coffee` and concatenate them to a single file located in `dist/js/app.js`.
+This will transpile all the `.js` files in `src/preprocessors/js` and output them in `dist/js/` folder.
 If you want to use any js plugin it's recommended that you do so by using [bower](http://bower.io).

 ### Generate sprites